When you show an author description or bio at the end of your blog posts, you:

-My own rating for this plugin would be four and half stars:
+My own rating for this plugin is four and half stars:

 Starbox, “the Author Box for Humans”, gives you an “Author Box that’s gorgeous to look at and makes your readers click all the way through to see more about the Authors”.